 To get the right lessons from why we fail—be it masks or airborne transmission or failing to regulate tech when we could or Iraq war—it’s key to study how that groupthink occurred.
 It’s a sociological process: vested interests arguing themselves into positions that benefit them.

-Scott Alexander, Contrarians, Crackpots, and Consensus tries to crack this one open with an ontology.
+Scott Alexander, Contrarians, Crackpots, and Consensus tries to break this idea open with an ontology.

 I think a lot of things are getting obscured by the term “scientific establishment” or “scientific consensus”.
 Imagine a pyramid with the following levels from top to bottom: